Slack is a cloud team collaboration service with a number of tools for online calls, file sharing, etc.

 Skyvia has the following limitations for Slack:

-Skyvia does not support incremental updates when replicating Slack data.
+- Skyvia does not support Synchronization for Slack objects.

 When creating a Slack connection you simply log in with Slack.
 The OAuth authentication token is stored on the Skyvia server.
 Your Slack account login and password are not stored on the Skyvia server.